fakerybakery/simpletts/README.md

 - 🎯 Focus on ease of use - a single API for all models
 - 📦 Minimal dependencies - one package for all models
 - 🔌 Extensible architecture - easily add new models
+- 💎 Feature-rich - includes longform narration, voice cloning support, and more

 ## Models